The most interesting facts about Togo include once being known as the “The Slave Coast” and having its first president assassinated.

 11. At the time of his death, Gnassingbe Eyadema was Africa’s longest-serving ruler.

 12. Togo’s flag has three horizontal green stripes, two yellow stripes and a red square containing a white star.
-The (five) stripes reflect the country’s five administrative regions, the land (green) and labour (yellow).
+The (five) stripes reflect the country’s five administrative regions, the land (green) and labor (yellow).
 The red square represents love, fidelity and charity, while the white star represents purity.

 13. Togo’s capital city, Lomé, is considered to be one of the most beautiful cities in West Africa and used to be referred to as the ‘Paris of West Africa’ and the ‘pearl of West Africa’ due to its broad boulevards and cosmopolitan atmosphere.